Cystic fibrosis: Other medication

-In 2019, the combination drug elexacaftor/ivacaftor/tezacaftor marketed as Trikafta in the United States, was approved for CF patients over the age of 12.
-In 2021, this was extended to include patients over the age of 6.
+In 2019, the combination drug elexacaftor/ivacaftor/tezacaftor, marketed as Trikafta and described as modulator therapy, was approved for CF patients over the age of 12 in the United States, extended to age 6 in 2021.
 In Europe this drug was approved in 2020 and marketed as Kaftrio.
-It is used in those that have a f508del mutation, which occurs in about 90% of patients with cystic fibrosis.
+It is used in those who have a f508del mutation, found in about 90% of patients with cystic fibrosis.
 According to the Cystic Fibrosis Foundation, "this medicine represents the single greatest therapeutic advancement in the history of CF, offering a treatment for the underlying cause of the disease that could eventually bring modulator therapy to 90 percent of people with CF." In a clinical trial, participants who were administered the combination drug experienced a subsequent 63% decrease in pulmonary exacerbations and a 41.8 mmol/L decrease in sweat chloride concentration.
 By mitigating a repertoire of symptoms associated with cystic fibrosis, the combination drug significantly improved quality-of-life metrics among patients with the disease as well.
-The combination drug is also known to interact with CYP3A inducers, such as carbamazepine used in the treatment of bipolar disorder, causing elexafaftor/ivacaftor/tezacaftor to circulate in the body at decreased concentrations.
-As such, concomitant use is not recommended.
+The combination drug is also known to interact with CYP3A inducers, such as carbamazepine used in the treatment of bipolar disorder, causing elexacaftor/ivacaftor/tezacaftor to circulate in the body at decreased concentrations.
+As such, concurrent use is not recommended.
 The list price in the US is going to be $311,000 per year; however, insurance may cover much of the cost of the drug.

-Ursodeoxycholic acid, a bile salt, has been used, however there is insufficient data to show if it is effective.
+Ursodeoxycholic acid, a bile salt, has been used; however, a 2021 study aimed at evaluating whether the incidence of severe liver disease differed between CF centers routinely prescribing or not prescribing UDCA found no reduction in portal hypertension.

+The combination vanzacaftor/tezacaftor/deutivacaftor (Alyftrek) was approved for medical use in the United States in December 2024.

 Nutrient supplementation

-It is uncertain whether vitamin A or beta-carotene supplementation have any effect on eye and skin problems caused by vitamin A deficiency.
+It is uncertain whether vitamin A or beta-carotene supplementation has any effect on eye and skin problems caused by vitamin A deficiency.

 There is no strong evidence that people with cystic fibrosis can prevent osteoporosis by increasing their intake of vitamin D.

-For people with vitamin E deficiency and cystic fibrosis, there is evidence that vitamin E supplementation may improve vitamin E levels, although it is still uncertain what effect supplementation has on vitamin E‐specific deficiency disorders or on lung function.
+For people with vitamin E deficiency and cystic fibrosis, there is evidence that vitamin E supplementation may improve vitamin E levels, although it is still uncertain what effect supplementation has on vitamin E-specific deficiency disorders or on lung function.

 Robust evidence regarding the effects of vitamin K supplementation in people with cystic fibrosis is lacking as of 2020.

 Various studies have examined the effects of omega-3 fatty acid supplementation for people with cystic fibrosis but the evidence is uncertain whether it has any benefits or adverse effects.